bprall/bprall.github.io/README.md

 ## Project Overview

-This project serves as a showcase of my professional journey and skills.
-It demonstrates my expertise in web development with a tech stack that includes TypeScript (TSX), React, Node.js, React Router DOM, Vite, and Firebase.
+This project has a tech stack that includes TypeScript (TSX), React, Node.js, React Router DOM, Vite, and Firebase.
 Here’s what the website offers:

 - **Dynamic Content Updates:** Seamless content updates without full page reloads, powered by a JSON file.
 - **Responsive Design:** Adaptive layout using CSS Grid, with an off-canvas navbar for mobile users.